Herbertpur

-Herbertpur is a town and a nagar panchayat in Dehradun district Pachhhwadoon in the Indian state of Uttarakhand.
+Herbertpur is a town and a nagar palika in Dehradun district in Pachhwadoon valley in the Indian state of Uttarakhand.
+It is the border town of Himachal Pradesh and Uttarakhand.

 Geography

 Herbertpur is located on the bank of river Asan and the name of the place is on the name of Sir Herbert (British) the old name of Herbertpur is Soannagar 30.45°N 77.73°E. It has an average elevation of 427 metres (1,401 feet).
 It is a beautiful place in between Shivalik and Himalayas range.
 There are many spots near this place,i.e. Asan Barage, Rampur Mandi, Dakpather, Kattapatthar, and a natural swimming pool (Bawri), Kalsi and others.